Up to 60% off sofas & mattresses — limited‑time deals.

 Which one is best for side sleepers with sore shoulders?

-The Hagerstown Hybrid Soft had the most forgiving shoulder pressure relief while staying aligned.
+The Hagerstown Hybrid Soft gave us the best shoulder pressure relief while still keeping the body aligned.

 Which one is best for couples who wake each other up?